Secondary Education Program

 Washington College has twelve Maryland Approved Secondary Certification Programs (grades 7-12): art, biology, business education, chemistry, English, French, German, mathematics, physics, social studies*, Spanish, and theatre.
 (Students interested in pursuing certification in Music click here).

-The number and specificity of courses required for certification in these subject areas vary, with some fields such as social studies and English having more extensive state requirements (see below).
-Program Completion and Certification are contingent upon candidates achieving Maryland passing scores on the required national examinations and meeting all Program Completion Requirements.
+The number and specificity of courses required for certification in these subject areas vary, with social studies* and English having more extensive state requirements (see Professional Course Sequence below).

 A hallmark of the Secondary Education Program is the challenging yet supportive environment created by the students, faculty, and school personnel as they work closely together to ensure each student’s success and provide the students with a framework for understanding their chosen profession.